 RV parking is rather limited inside the park.
 There is parking near the campsites, at the Bastrop State Park Lake, and near the different trailheads.
 These are clearly marked on the park map.
 If you're camping its best to leave your RV at the campsite and move around the park in a smaller vehicle or on foot.

 Campgrounds and parking in Bastrop State Park

 Bastrop / SE Austin / Colorado River KOA

-Enjoy the multiple award-winning Bastrop/SE Austin/Colorado River KOA campground nestled among trees on the banks of the Colorado River.
-Sites include full hookups, cable, Wi-Fi, patios, picnic tables, and grills.
-Campground amenities include restrooms and showers, laundry facilities, a pool and splash pad, a multi-level fitness center, fishing, recreational facilities, a Kamping Kitchen, ice, a game room, a pavilion, a dog park, and planned activities including arts and crafts.
+Enjoy the award-winning Bastrop/SE Austin/Colorado River KOA campground nestled among trees on the banks of the Colorado River.
+Sites offer full hookups, cable, Wi-Fi, patios, picnic tables, and grills.
+Campground amenities include restrooms and showers, laundry facilities, a pool and splash pad, and a multi-level fitness center.
+You'll also have access to recreational facilities, a Kamping Kitchen, a game room, a pavilion, a dog park, and planned activities including arts and crafts.
 There is also an electric vehicle charging station.

 Copperas Creek Camping Area